BIOP/qupath-extension-cellpose/README.md

 - Click on `Install`
 - You might then need to restart QuPath (but not your computer).

+### On QuPath 0.5.x
+Download the latest `qupath-extension-cellpose-[version].zip` file from [releases](https://github.com/biop/qupath-extension-cellpose/releases) and unzip it into your `extensions` directory.

+If your extensions directory is unset, unzip and drag & drop `qupath-extension-cellpose-[version].jar` onto the main QuPath window.
+You'll be prompted to select a QuPath user directory.
+The extension will then be copied to a location inside that directory.

+To copy `run-cellpose-qc.py`, go to Extensions > Installed Extensions and click on "Open Extensions Directory".
+You can place the `run-cellpose-qc.py` in the same folder.

+You might then need to restart QuPath (but not your computer).

+> [!NOTE]
+> In case you do not do this step, Cellpose training will still work, but the QC step will be skipped, and you will be notified that `run-cellpose-qc.py` cannot be found.
+> Additionally, this is the step that requires `scikit-image` as noted above.

 ## QuPath Extension Cellpose/Omnipose: First time setup